But if there’s a doubt maybe I can give out a thousand reasons why…

-Of course there are some who experience the H & O visuals and aural soundscape a lot differently.
-The self-conscious silliness and utter ’80s-ness of the typical H & O video, coupled with the pop piano chords and lush Oates mustache have contributed to their often being referred to as a, dread of dread, “guilty pleasure”.
+Of course, some experience the H & O visuals and aural soundscape a lot differently.
+The utter ’80s-ness of the videos, coyly comical lyrical content, and lush Oates mustache, have ensured their permanent residence in the musical “guilty pleasure” pile.
 They are considered either with a nod and a wink full of bemused irony or as a punchline.
-That kind of thinking has no place here.
-The concept of “guilty pleasure” is at its core, bullshit since none of us can help how we’re wired.
-It’s always best to just own up and embrace stuff and not give a shit what people say because who cares.
-Obviously “Maneater” isn’t the mortal, soul baring equal of “Love Will Tear Us Apart”…but “She’s Gone“, well that’s another story.
+But that kind of thinking has no place here.
+The concept of “guilty pleasure” is, at its core, bullshit since none of us can help how we’re wired.
+It’s best to just own up, embrace stuff and not give a shit what people say because honestly, who cares.
+Obviously “Maneater” isn’t the mortal, soul-baring equal of “Love Will Tear Us Apart”.
+But “She’s Gone“, well that’s another story.

-What are we grading here ? : Basically all 18 official studio albums as well as any key live or compilation albums that were released within the timeframe that H & O were still releasing new studio albums, plus the 2009 box set.
+What are we grading here ?: All 18 official studio albums as well as any key live or compilation albums that were released within the timeframe that H & O were still releasing new studio albums, plus the 2009 box set.
 I’m going to use the standard 1 to 10 grading scale, 1 being rubbish, 10 being perfect.